iotaledger/iota-wiki/internal/learn/about-iota/messages.md

 ## UTXO

 Previously, the IOTA protocol used transactions (which were vertices in the Tangle), where each transaction defined either an input or an output.
 A grouping of those input and output transaction vertices made up a bundle that transferred the given values as an atomic unit.
 But this approach was seen as too time-consuming.
-So, we adopted a new transaction structure called the **unspent transaction outputs **(UTXO)**.
+So, we adopted a new transaction structure called the **unspent transaction outputs (UTXO)**.

 The UTXO model defines a ledger state where balances are not directly associated with addresses but with the outputs of transactions.
 In this model, transactions specify the outputs of previous transactions as inputs, which are consumed to create new outputs.
 A transaction must consume the entirety of the specified inputs.

 ![utxo-model](/img/learn/about-iota/utxo.png)

 So, the UTXO is a part of a larger, self-contained, and flexible message structure known as a **payload**.
-This approach is helps enable a self-contained message structure defining the data of the entire transfer as a payload to be embedded into a message.
+This approach helps enable a self-contained message structure defining the data of the entire transfer as a payload to be embedded into a message.

 ## Message Payloads